Top Things to Do in Xian

 6. Have a Night Tour of Big Wild Goose Pagoda

-Big Wild Goose Pagoda, a masterpiece of Buddhist architecture in Tang Dynasty (618-907) of China, is built to hold sutras and figures of the Buddha brought to China from India by Buddhist translators and the wandering monk Xuanzang.
+Big Wild Goose Pagoda, a masterpiece of Buddhist architecture in the Tang Dynasty (618-907) of China, was built to hold sutras and figures of the Buddha brought to China from India by Buddhist translators and the wandering monk Xuanzang.

-7. Wear Tang Suit to Experience the Unique Culture
+7. Wear a Tang Suit to Experience the Unique Culture

 Tang suit or “Tangzhuang” refers to the authentic Tang Dynasty clothes evolving from Chinese traditional “Hanfu” (Han people’s clothing).
 Without buttons, this kind of costume overlapping the right border to the left is usually tied with a sash.

 Xi’an serves as one of the best places in China offering diversified Tang suits in all styles and colors for both female and male tourists.
-Pick out your favourite one and learn how to dress it like a real Tang people from the local experts, which is not a simple dressing change but a significant cultural experience.
-Not only wearing the Tang suit, you can also get a Tang-style make-up and hairstyle for strolling at the Tang Paradise, and taking photos freely.
+Pick out your favorite one and learn how to dress it like a real Tang people from the local experts, which is not a simple dressing change but a significant cultural experience.
+Not only wearing the Tang suit, you can also get Tang-style make-up and hairstyle for strolling at the Tang Paradise and taking photos freely.

 8. Explore the Mysteries in Earth Caves

 Earth Caves, generally carved out of a hillside, are composed of two parts, a semi-circle in the upper part and a rectangle in the lower part.
 Surprisingly, the caves are cool in summer and warm in winter, which is why a lot of tourists visit the Earth Caves for summer vacation.